hexamine-org/hexaminers/README.md

 To become a HEXA miner:

-1. submit a pull request with
+1. submit a pull request with (note: only signed commits are accepted)

    1. your SSH public key in `data/<your-id>/ssh`
    2. your PGP public key in `data/<your-id>/pgp`